pawans1994/QUADL/Cyberbook/README.md

 # Cyberbook v0.1

-THIS PROJECT IS NOT COMPLETE YET
+THIS PROJECT IS STILL IN DEVELOPMENT

 This document contains instructions on setting up and installing a deployment or a development environment for the components present in github
 To get a better overview and the entire installation and usage guide please go to the [google drive document](https://docs.google.com/document/d/1bCHC4CGaZhGRtpVYoMFpQDbG1r7d4UbzK1EzeFf0wxY/edit)